marcelinojorgeromero/ascii-to-utf8-converter/README.md

 `npm start <file.txt> <ISO-XXXX-X>`

-If you don't know the ISO character set just leave blank the arguments
+If you don't know the ISO character set, just leave blank the arguments and it will print all the available options.

 `npm start`

-and it will print all the available options.